-Steroid use increases the risk of developing a rare condition called peliosis hepatis, which causes blood-filled cysts on the liver .
+Steroid use increases the risk of developing a rare condition called peliosis hepatis, which causes blood-filled cysts on the liver, according to WebMD .

 Steroids can increase the fat deposits in the blood vessels, increasing the risk of heart attacks and strokes .

-Misusing anabolic-androgenic steroids can progress into the use of other drugs .
+A 2008 study published in the Substance Abuse Treatment, Prevention, and Policy journal states that misusing anabolic-androgenic steroids can progress to the use of other drugs .

 Can Anabolic Steroids Cause Permanent Damage?